-For some Irish Catholic families, candles are lit in the window during Christmas season.
-It is often said that these candles are to light the way for Mary and Joseph to the find the stable where she would eventually give birth to Jesus.
+For some Irish Catholic families, candles are lit in the window during the Christmas season.
+It is often said that these candles are to light the way for Mary and Joseph to find the stable where she would eventually give birth to Jesus.
 These candles also served as a beacon of hospitality -- anyone going without on Christmas was welcome to share in the family's bounty.

-Though these are sweet traditions in themselves, the candles also symbolized the persecution of Catholics in Ireland.
+Though these are sweet traditions in themselves, the candles also symbolize the persecution of Catholics in Ireland.
 When it became illegal to perform a mass, Irish families lit these candles to hopefully attract the attention of priests who would come bless the family.
 When the candles also attracted the attention of the English authorities, the families created the story of lighting the way for Mary and Joseph.
-Today, some Irish Catholics still continue the tradition.
+Today, some Irish Catholics continue the tradition.

-Some candles are lit in the time right before Christmas, and have individual meanings.
+Some candles are lit in the time right before Christmas and have individual meanings.
 Set into an Advent wreath, they symbolize the time of preparation before the coming of Jesus.
 Purple or blue candles symbolize fasting and repentance for old sins.
 This is the color of the first Advent candle, the Candle of Hope; the second candle, the Candle of Preparation; and the fourth candle, the Candle of Love.
 Pink candles symbolize rejoicing.
 The third candle, the Candle of Joy, is pink.
 White candles symbolize the spiritual purity of Jesus.
 The fifth candle, the Christ Candle, is white.
 The Christ Candle is placed in the center of the others on the wreath.

 During the four weeks before Christmas, one candle is lit per week.
-This is to prepare for the coming of Jesus, and to keep him the focus of Christmas.
+This is to prepare for the coming of Jesus and to keep him the focus of Christmas.

 An Easy Yule Candle

 The tradition of lighting the Yule Candle is a simple but poignant one.
-There are many ways to interpret these candles, from the Star of Bethlehem, to Jesus himself, to a way to bless the family who lit it.
+There are many ways to interpret these candles, from the Star of Bethlehem to Jesus himself, to a way to bless the family who lit it.
 It's best to use a pillar candle for these, though some people prefer smaller ones.